hemashushu/ason-rs/README.md

-# XiaoXuan Script Object Notation
+# ASON

-_XiaoXuan Script Object Notation_ (_ANON_) is a data format that is easy for humans to read and write.
+_ASON_ (stands for _XiaoXuan Script Object Notation_) is a data format that is easy for humans to read and write.
 It is similar to _JSON_, but has many improvements and enhancements.

-_ANON_ is mainly used as a configuration file for applications, but can also be used for data transmission.
+_ASON_ is mainly used as a configuration file for applications, but can also be used for data transmission.

 **Features**